esphome/esphome-docs/components/text/lvgl.rst

 =========

 .. seo::
-    :description: Instructions for setting up an LVGL textarea Text component.
+    :description: Instructions for setting up an LVGL Text component.
     :image: ../images/lvgl_c_txt.png

-The ``lvgl`` text platform creates an editable text component from an LVGL textarea widget and requires :ref:`LVGL <lvgl-main>` to be configured.
+The ``lvgl`` text platform creates an editable text component from an LVGL textual widget and requires :ref:`LVGL <lvgl-main>` to be configured.

-Supported widget is :ref:`lvgl-wgt-txt`.
+Supported widgets are :ref:`lvgl-wgt-lbl` and :ref:`lvgl-wgt-txt`.
 A single text supports only a single widget; in other words, it's not possible to have multiple widgets associated with a single ESPHome text component.

 Configuration variables:
 ------------------------